OpenTPCast/Docs/UPGRADE.md

 ## Upgrading

+**THESE INSTRUCTIONS ARE CURRENTLY IN DRAFT AND SHOULD NOT BE FOLLOWED**

 1.)
 SSH into your TPCast.
 If you don't know how to do that, check out the [SSH](SSH.md) guide.

 2.)
 Open `/etc/apt/sources.list` in your preferred text editor (`vim`,`nano`, etc) and replace all instances of `jessie` with `stretch`